 - Not all regions and sectors are affected by COVID-19 in the same way.
 This creates some buying opportunities

-- Domestic fiscal deficits funded by central bank bond purchases could reduce the flows of capital across borders in future
+- Domestic fiscal deficits funded by central bank bond purcahses could reduce the flows of capital across borders in future

 - Government monetary and fiscal support could set the stage for an eventual increase in inflation.
 Investors should consider owning inflation protection in portfolios